iasebsil83/C_Processes/README.txt

-This program is a simple utility library that will allow you to manipulate processes easier.
+This program is a simple utility library that will allow you to manipulate processes a little bit easier.

 A demonstration program is made in prog.c.